 And another great fall vegetable from the squash family!

-Just like acorn squash, pick ones without bruises and blemishes, and that feel heavier then they look.
+Just like acorn squash, pick ones without bruises and blemishes and that feel heavier than they look.
 Butternut squash is a good source of B-complex vitamins and Vitamin A.

-Last winter we grew beans indoors using seeds that came in our homeschool science kit.
+Last winter, we grew beans indoors using seeds from our homeschool science kit.
 We have had good luck growing herbs indoors, starting tomatoes from seeds indoors, and even growing peppers.
-Looks like we will give butternut squash a try too.
+It looks like we will give butternut squash a try, too.

 We enjoy butternut squash in our soups, stews, and chili recipes.
-Sometimes we simply cube it, drizzle maple syrup over it, and bake in the oven.
+Sometimes, we simply cube it, drizzle maple syrup over it, and bake it in the oven.

 Pumpkin